rprronad/calixto-manifest/README.md

 # calixto-manifest
-repo manifest files for calixto SOMs and SBCs
+Calixto-manifest is the repo to download the manifest files for calixto SOMs and SBCs.
+Each branch contains dedicated README files housing specific instructions.